-When wanting to learn which materials are best for straightening, curling or blow-drying your hair; you’re definitely going to run across a few terms over and over again.
-You know what I’m talking about; Ceramic, Tourmaline, negative ions, infrared heat, and Titanium.
-Say wha?
-These terms are actually referring to the coolest technology in helping to eliminate frizz, limit hair loss through breakage, and for creating sexy shine.
+When you’re in the market for a new hair straightener, be prepared to hear terms like Ceramic, Tourmaline, negative ions, infrared heat, and Titanium.
+These terms are referring to the coolest technology in helping to eliminate frizz, limit hair loss through breakage, and for creating sexy shine.
 Knowing what they all mean can help you weed through what’s just hype, and what’s going to give you the most bang for your buck when it comes to your specific hair type.

 The Anti-Frizz Rules:

 - Try to use shampoo & conditioner that is paraben, paraffin and sodium laurel sulfate free.
 Harsh chemicals are the enemy of healthy hair.